 So far September has been a major readjustment time for me.
-We had the Jewish holidays(check out my last blog on how those went), then my mom moved in with us, and today when I got to Starbucks to get my Iced Green Tea with soymilk and splurge on a piece of pumpkin bread I learned that they switched baking companies and would no longer be carrying it.
+We had the Jewish holidays, then my mom moved in with us, and today when I got to Starbucks to get my Iced Green Tea with soymilk and splurge on a piece of pumpkin bread I learned that they switched baking companies and would no longer be carrying it.

 Here’s what happened in my mind as I processed through the 5 Stages grief about the loss of my favorite treat for myself.

 Denial: Wait, I think I read a sign the last time I was here that they were getting new pastries, but I figured they would still carry the old ones.
 Maybe they have some more in back or maybe they would give me the recipe so I can make it at home.

 After learning that, “no” they do not have any leftovers and they don’t give out the recipe.

 Anger: How could they get rid of my favorite dessert?!
 I tweet at Starbucks that I am mad at them for discontinuing MY treat.
 How could they keep some stuff, like Cakepops that you can make at home and get rid of pumpkin bread, that although it’s not that healthy at least it has pumpkin in it.
 There must be some vitamins in there!

 Bargaining: “Are you sure they are not going to bring back the old stuff?
 What if no one likes the NEW pumpkin cream cheese loaf?

 Depression: My favorite Starbucks treat.
 I am never going to have it ever again.
 I wish that I had really paid attention to that sign so I would have got a piece and savored it last week.
 I’ll never taste that moist cake or those delicious pumpkin seeds again.